cariad-tech/fep3_sdk/doc/input/participant/participant_overview_backup.rst

 DataWriter
 ~~~~~~~~~~

-DataWriter are queues that will hold the written data samples before they are flushed to the
+*DataWriter* are queues that will hold the written data samples before they are flushed to the
 corresponding :cpp:class:`fep3::arya::IDataRegistry::IDataWriter`.
 The data are written to the bus by calling the :cpp:func:`fep3::core::arya::DataReader::flushNow`.
-If the capacity of the DataWriter
+If the capacity of the *DataWriter*
 queue exceeded before it is flushed, the oldest sample will be removed.

-The DataWriter can be used to write data with the streaming operator<< for
+The *DataWriter* can be used to write data with the streaming operator<< for
 any :cpp:class:`fep3::core::arya::IDataSample` implementation,
 but also for some other standard and class types.
-It is designed for your convenience!
-If the :cpp:func:`fep3::core::arya::addToComponents` was used
+It is designed for the users convenience!
+If the :cpp:func:`fep3::core::arya::addToComponents`
-it will automatically set the right timestamp to the data sample.
+was used it will automatically set the right timestamp to the data sample.
 The streaming operator can be used for following data types:

 +--------------------------------+--------------------------------------+